metatoaster/explosive.fuse/README.rst

 -------------------------

-ExplosiveFUSE requires the FUSE kernel module for your operating system and its userspace tools be available, and Python 2.7/3.3+/PyPy.
+ExplosiveFUSE requires the FUSE kernel module for your operating system and its user space tools be available, and Python 2.7/3.3+/PyPy.

-First off, install the FUSE kernel module and userspace tools if they are not already installed.
+First off, install the FUSE kernel module and user space tools if they are not already installed.

 Linux